karimsa/comms/README.md

 ## Usage

-To install comms, you can use npm like so: `npm install --save comms`.
+To install fldsmdfr, you can use npm like so: `npm install --save fldsmdfr`.

 You can then use it in a way similar to `socket.io`.
 There are two moving parts: the server and the client.
 Servers must declare models they use for communication